tangodata/theme-vuepress-loaded/README.md

 Take the basic vuepress theme, and add some bells and whistles

-- embed videos
+- use Bulma, Fontawesome
-- embed audios
+- set base content font to Georgia
-- embed web thumbnails
+- preload various Vuepress-plugins, Markdown-plugins
-- embed wiki links
+- set favicon

-- embed facebook links
+## Change Log